 Mental Health as well as social/emotional support is another important factor to ensuring a safe and secure learning environment.
-Although our school is small, we felt the need to hire a guidance counselor to support the social and emotional well-being of ourstudents.
-In the past, we have implemented programs such as Inner Explorer which provided guided meditation to all students on a daily basis.
-Additionally, we included LEAPS as a resource for teachers to talk to the students about different important social and emotional topics.
-We felt that this was not sufficient as many of our students have rough situations going on at home and are in need of more than what the teachers were able to provide on their own.
-Our guidance counselor has begun to do group as well as individual sessions for students who are struggling socially or emotionally.
+Our school has a guidance counselor to support the social and emotional well-being of our students.
+We have implemented programs from Memorial Health such as Making Proud Choices: Teen Pregnancy Prevention and Life skills: Substance Abuse Prevention.
+Our guidance counselor continues to conduct group as well as individual sessions for students who are struggling socially or emotionally.
 Additionally, we are seeking professional development for the staff as well as the administration around mental health topics.
-The principal will is scheduled to be trained in Menatl Health First Aid by the Educational Service Provider on November 19, 2018.
-Following this training, the administration will also ensure that all staff members are trained as well.
+The principal and the majority of the staff was trained in Mental Health First Aid by the Educational Service Provider before the start of the 2019-2020 school year.
+The administration will ensure that all staff members are trained by the completion of the 2019-2020 school year.
+Florida School Personnel Mental Health Awareness Training, Kognito, has been provided for those who are still in need to be trained in the Mental Health First Aid Training.

-With all of these efforts, we feel that we have created a very safe and secure learning environment at Ben Gamla South Broward.
+With all of these efforts, we feel that we have created a very safe and secure learning environment at Somerset Academy Village Charter Middle School, #5002.